geodes-sms/gentleman/README.md

 ### Development

-When working on the code, execute the following command
+When working on the code, you will need a folder named `.internal` at the root of the project.
+This folder is used as the source of content for the *webpack-dev-server* (see [webpack.dev.js](/webpack.dev.js)) that provides live reloading.
+It can be used to store dev-specific files and assets.

+1. Create a folder named `.internal` in the root
+2. Add an `index.html` file in the `.internal` folder
+3. Add the script `<script src="app.bundle.js"></script>` at the end of the `index.html` page

+Once you have the `.internal` folder in place, execute the following command

 ```
 $ npm run start
 ```

-This will start a development server (*webpack-dev-server*) that provides live reloading.
+This will start a development server (*webpack-dev-server*) and should open the application in the browser.

 ### Production